-FDA staff: J&J diabetes drug may pose heart riskJanuary 8th, 2013 in Medications /
+FDA staff: J&J diabetes drug may pose heart riskJanuary 8, 2013 in Medicine & Health / Medications

 Federal drug reviewers think Johnson & Johnson's experimental diabetes drug might bring heart risks because it raised cholesterol levels in patient testing.

 In documents just released, Food and Drug Administration staff experts conclude studies showed canagliflozin (kann-AH'glih-floh-zin) slightly increased heart complications and risk of a urinary tract infection.
 That's because the pill works by boosting blood sugar excretion via urine.

 The studies didn't find other serious problems, such as weakening of bones, damage to the liver or kidneys, or various cancers.

 If the FDA approves the New Brunswick, N.J., company's drug, it would be the first in a new class of Type 2 diabetes medicines, called SGLT2 inhibitors.

 Outside advisers to the FDA will review the data during a meeting Thursday and recommend whether the agency should approve canagliflozin.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 "FDA staff: J&J diabetes drug may pose heart risk" January 8, 2013 http://medicalxpress.com/news/2013-01-fda-staff-jj-diabetes-drug.html